DominicLuidold/WS22-AutonomousSystems-III/README.md

 The `WallFollower` behavior is internally controlled by two different classes, namely `TurnTowardsWall` and `FollowWall`, as well as a `RoundtripMonitor` class responsible for switching behaviors once the TurtleBot has completed the first round trip.

-The `TurnTowardsWall` logic turns towards a wall if the wall is not in front of the robot but is on its left.
-This is determined by checking the distance to the wall in front, front_left, and left directions using the LiDAR data published to the `/scan` topic.
+The `TurnTowardsWall` logic turns towards a wall if the wall is not in front of the robot but on its left.
+This is determined by checking the distance to the wall in front, front_left and left directions using the LiDAR data published to the `/scan` topic.
 If the wall is on its left, the robot turns left towards the wall.
 The speed of the turn is determined by the distance to the wall.
 The closer the robot is to the wall, the slower the turn.

 The `FollowWall` logic instructs the TurtleBot to move forward and turn slightly left to keep the wall on its left side.
 The speed of the robot and the degree of the turn is determined by the distance to the wall in front, front_left, and left directions.
 The closer the robot is to the wall, the slower it moves and the sharper the turn.
 Comparable to the `TurnTowardsWall` logic, the `/scan` topic is used to get the LiDAR data.